sap-tutorials/Tutorials/tutorials/cos-manual-setup/cos-manual-setup.md

 With this, you'll learn exactly what you have to do to add Users to your service and how to give them the appropriate permissions.

-But if you want an easy and quick way to setup SAP Customer Order Sourcing, use this tutorial: [Create a Personalized Sourcing Strategy with SAP Customer Order Sourcing](cos-getting-started-trial).

 ---

 [ACCORDION-BEGIN [Step 1: ](Create a service instance)]